mantidproject/mantid/docs/source/tutorials/python_in_mantid/further_alg_ws/05_settings.rst

 Settings
 ========

-Mantid's main configuration occurs through files called properties files.
-There are two (3 on Linux) that allow customisation of Mantid (read in this order):
+Mantid's main configuration occurs through properties files.
+There are two (three on Linux) that allow customisation of Mantid (read in this order):

 * Mantid.properties (found in the bin directory) - Default settings, replaced with each version of Mantid
 * Mantid.system.properties (linux only) - System-wide settings for multi-user systems.